1989 South Carolina Gamecocks football team

 The 1989 South Carolina Gamecocks football team represented the University of South Carolina as an independent dring the 1989 NCAA Division I-A football season.
 Led by first-year head coach Sparky Woods, the Gamecocks compiled a record of 6–4–1.
-South Carolina was invited to the Liberty Bowl, where they lost to Indiana.
 The team played home games at Williams–Brice Stadium in Columbia, South Carolina.

 Woods succeeded Joe Morrison, who died of a heart attack in February 1989.
+Woods was previously the head coach at Appalachian State, having won two Southern Conference titles and been named Southern Conference Coach of the Year in three consecutive years.

+In 1989, South Carolina started 5–1–1 and ranked No. 25 in the country.
+However, in the eighth game against No. 20 NC State, senior star quarterback Todd Ellis, considered arguably the most impactful player in program history until then, suffered a college career-ending injury.
+The Gamecocks subsequently lost three of their last four games, were not selected for a bowl game, and finished unranked.